nanodlp/docs/guide/controller-board.md

 Default NanoDLP controller board support NPN and not PNP, using PNP require firmware change to do so you need to change Marlin config file before compiling that.

+To understand end switch type try ```M119``` command on NanoDLP terminal, if the sensor is open and z_min triggered your end switch is PNP.

 ## Z-Axis height

 Early NanoDLP controller board firmware limit Z-Axis height to 200mm on more recent one limit is 500mm.
 Modifying this limit require firmware flash/change.